dongyenk/Triathlon-Data-Processing/README.md

 __**FILE TYPES**__
 ----------------------
 .ino files are programs made in the Arduino IDE, that require the IDE, and an Arduino, to compile.
-The Arduino IDE serial monitor can't handle input, unless "no line ending" is selected.
+The Arduino IDE serial monitor can't handle input, unless the "newline" setting is changed to "no line ending".

 __**COMMENTS AT THE TOP OF SOURCE FILES**__
 -------------------------------